 When planning your retirement, it is important to remember that the steps you take now in preparing for your financial future will most likely determine most of your retirement decisions.
 That’s why you shouldn’t delay asking yourself the questions: When will I be financially able to retire?
-What kind of future lifestyle do I and my family want to live at retirement?
+What kind of future lifestyle do my family and I want to live during retirement?
 What will I choose to leave as a legacy to those I leave behind?

 Don’t Fail to Plan for Retirement